jwplayer/applicaster-docs/type-mapping.md

 - Series screen.
 That shows the episodes of the series.
 - Player screen.
 See [video playback](https://jwplayer.github.io/applicaster-docs/video-playback.html)

+Each video in Zapp has a type.
+By default, a JWP media item will be mapped to type `video`

 You can override this default on two levels:
 - Media level, using custom parameter `contentType`
 - Feed level, using `?overrideType=movie`

 ## Find the Zapp video type
-You can find the video type your Applicaster feed.
+You can find the video type in your Zapp feed.
 See screenshot below

 <img src="./img/zapp-video-type.png" width="1024">